 The service of course runs daily, to and from Berney Arms station, with several trains a day and sometimes more on Sundays.
 The well established custom also continues, namely, that the train will stop at the Berney Arms Station but only if requested to do so.
 All the passenger has to do on the outward journey is warn the conductor in sufficient time.
 Returning home, however, requires a different procedure for the passenger, that of waving energetically to the driver of the oncoming train as soon as it comes into sight and approaches the station.

 So, having stepped from the train on to the platform, what can you do to while away the three-hours at your disposal before you take the return train back to Norwich?
-There is, of course, little option other than to take a walk along the grass path that runs south of the railway – towards the waterside and the pub.
+There is, of course, little option other than to take a walk along the grass path that runs south of the railway – towards the waterside.
 It is the same path that takes you first to the Berney Arms windmill, which is sometimes open to the public.
 From there, you have two options; either walking eastwards, which follows the river towards Yarmouth or, walking in the opposite direction towards Halvegate.
 Either way, there will be boats chugging by and many water birds massed on the edge until you approach when, in domino fashion, they will dive into the river at the first sound of your feet.
 Butterflies seemingly will take no notice as they flit in and out the foliage and ground cover.
 Above there will ornithological specimens of various kinds coming and going.
 Beyond these meadows and the grazing cows you will not fail to notice the distant A47 highway traffic scudding along, symbolising the kind of world you probably had come here to get away from.
 As in almost a complete contrast, the walk west towards to Reedham is even better: little disturbance here, only passing boats and the occasional swoop of swans crash landing and then, ritually, adjusting their attire of wet feathers.